-In France, integrating the FACE materials context the local involves the unique cultural, recognising educational, and economic landscape of the country.
+In France, integrating the FACE materials into the local context involves recognising the unique cultural, educational, and economic landscape of the country.
 France's rich cultural heritage and dynamic creative industry provide an excellent foundation for the implementation of the project concepts.
-The French CCI sector, encompassing a wide range of fields such as film, music, design, and visual arts, fashion, contributes significantly to the national economy.
+The French CCI sector, encompassing a wide range of fields such as film, music, fashion, design, and visual contributes significantly to the national economy.
 According to recent studies, the CCI sector accounts for around 2.3% of France's GDP, employing over 1.2 million people.
-The French government has long recognised the importance of CCIs, providing substantial support through various initiatives, funding programs, and policies aimed fostering innovation and sustainability in this sector.
+The French government has long recognised the importance of CCIs, providing substantial support through various initiatives, funding programs, and policies aimed at fostering innovation and sustainability in this sector.